Oboz Sawtooth II Low BDry - Women's Review

 Support

-When it comes to support, this shoe lacks many rivals.
-Arch support, effective lacing system, and lateral support are all there.
-The Sawtooth II comes with Oboz's "O Fit" insole, which is sturdy and provides excellent arch support.
+When it comes to support, this shoe lacks the support of many rivals.
+Arch support, an effective lacing system, and lateral support are all there.
+The Sawtooth II comes with Oboz's “O Fit” insole, which is sturdy and provides excellent arch support.
 It is much more robust than the majority of the insoles that we saw in this test.

 The Sawtooth's outsole has enough torsional rigidity to withstand rough terrain, boulder hopping, and scrambling.
 Among all contenders, these shoes are our top choice for backpacking with a heavier pack.
 It is a common piece of advice to wear a hiking boot rather than a shoe if your pack weighs more than 25-30 pounds.
-Boots will provide more ankle stability, but they can also create more pressure points and hot spots.
-If you've sworn boots off for good, we recommend these shoes as a great alternative.
-We would also recommend this shoe for someone who mostly hikes, but may do one or two short backpacking trips per year and doesn't want to buy a pair of boots.
+The higher-ankle models found in our review of top-ranked women's hiking boots will provide more ankle stability, but they can also create more pressure points and hot spots.
+If you've sworn off boots for good, we recommend these shoes as a great alternative.
+We would also recommend this shoe for someone who primarily hikes but may make one or two short backpacking trips per year and doesn't want to buy a pair of boots.

 Traction

-The lugs are chunky, zig-zag shaped, and deep, which is great for shedding mud and smaller rocks.
+The lugs are chunky, zig-zag shaped, and deep, great for shedding mud and smaller rocks.
 There is ample rubber on the sides of the shoes for added grip in technical situations.
-We also appreciate the soft, sticky rubber which grips bare rock with ease.
-On steep, loose trails and exposed rock we felt secure underfoot and scrambled confidently around on rock bands and cave rims.
+We also appreciate the soft, sticky rubber, which easily grips bare rock.
+We felt secure underfoot on steep, loose trails and exposed rock and scrambled confidently around on rock bands and cave rims.

 The Sawtooth also gets high marks for its downhill traction.
 A well-defined heel is useful to dig in with your heels when chugging down slopes.